Explore the Orkney & Shetland Islands

 Fair Isle is definitely a highlight, so Jouke will anchor Cherokee for a day to give his guests the opportunity to walk along the spectacular north coast.
 The atmosphere on the Island is unique, with nothing in the harbour except stunning flora and fauna and a Bird Observatory.
 There is more than meets the eye to this Observatory though – it is also a relaxed bar, offering a beautiful view of the harbour (with many seals) and where those interested can learn more about all the rare birds found on the island (such as the puffin or Skua).
 In the evening guests will be able to walk from the harbour up the cliff where you can see hundreds of Puffins go ashore on their way to their nest.
 Due to the lack of tourists, the birds aren’t wary of humans and you can approach them up to one metre – a truly unforgettable experience.

 The wildlife only continues to impress throughout these islands, from high moorland to immense sea cliffs, unspoilt wetlands and pastures, they are a haven for sea life, birdlife and mammals ashore.
 Orkney has 36 Sites of Special Scientific Interest and 13 Special Protection Areas and 13 RSPB nature reserves.
-Towering cliffs are home to over a million seabirds, including puffins, thousands of grey and common seals and an array of marine mammals, from dolphins to whales.
-So keep your eyes peeled and your binoculars at the ready!
+Towering cliffs are home to over a million seabirds, including puffins, thousands of grey and common seals and an array of marine mammals.
+There are frequent encounters with Common, Bottlenose & Whitebeak dolphins on board these trips, and Risso & Whitesided dolphins are also occasionally sighted.
+Basking sharks have been scarce the last few years but are still seen and seem to be returning – and we know the hot spots!
+There are plenty of whales in this part of the world too.
+Our most common encounters are with Minke – Humpbacks are a less frequent visitor, while the real star of the show is the resident pod of Orca if you’re lucky enough to see them gliding through the water.
+So keep your eyes peeled and have your binoculars at the ready!

 In 2008, Jouke Lemmer purchased Cherokee after spending years sailing his father’s ship amongst others.
 The youngest in our fleet, Cherokee was built in 2000 by award-winning boat builders J & J design.
 A year after buying her, Jouke refitted Cherokee radically, transforming her into a truly comfortable charter vessel, giving her a cutter rig and space for a generator so as to offer his passengers power and hot showers!